Hiring Out of Horses

-A licence is required before anyone can let a horse, pony or donkey out for hire (including pony parties and riding instruction).
+A licence is required before anyone can let a horse, pony or donkey out for hire.
+This includes pony parties and riding lessons.

-This is designed to ensure the welfare of the animals and the suitability of their accommodation.
+This is designed to ensure the welfare of the animals, as well as the suitability of their accommodation.

-A licence may only be issued (or denied) by the Local Authority following an inspection and report by a veterinary surgeon who is a member of the RCVS/BVA Inspectorate.
+A licence may only be issued (or denied) by the local authority.
+This will follow an inspection and report by a veterinary surgeon who is a member of:

 The vet will be chosen and appointed by the local authority.
 The cost of the vet's inspection will be met by the applicant.

-The new regulations came into effect on 1 October 2018.
+The changes came into effect on 1 October 2018.

-Applicants must ensure they have the relevant planning permission.
+Applicants must make sure they have the relevant planning permission.

-We recommend that you discuss your proposal with Planning Services.
+We recommend that you discuss your proposal with our Planning team

 All premises will be inspected before the licence is granted.
 The inspector will be looking to make sure the applicant has the following:

-DEFRA have produced some guidance documents which will be used by inspectors to aid the inspection process, and there are some ‘optional’ and ‘required’ conditions which may help you to achieve a higher star rating.
+DEFRA have produced some guidance documents which will be used by inspectors to aid the inspection process.
+There are some ‘optional’ and ‘required’ conditions which may help you to achieve a higher star rating.